Dehumidifier for 3000 Square Feet

 • The structure has air leakage

-If you are still determining whether excess moisture is the issue, review the wet-side overview.
+If you are still determining whether excess moisture is the real issue, start with the too much moisture in your home overview.

-Consider higher capacity or a different approach if:
+Consider higher capacity, multiple units, or a whole-house approach if:

 • Relative humidity remains above 60–65%

-• The unit would need to serve several separated rooms
+• The unit has to serve several separated rooms

 • You want faster stabilization after storms